Copy into your RSS Reader

 December 1, 2010 The list of our 50 favorite albums of the year includes Jonsi, LCD Soundsystem, Jonsi and more artists from H to L.

-September 28, 2010 More than 40 years after he founded Pink Floyd, Syd Barrett remains one of rock music's most curious and inspiring figures.
-On this edition of All Songs Considered we've got a cut from a new collection of some of Barrett's best work.
-Also on the show: The jazz-flavored rock of Bee Vs. Moth and other worldly sounds of Sea of Bees, plus new music from Swans, the Mary Halvorson Quintet, and the lush, hypnotic world of Land Of Talk.
+September 28, 2010 On this All Songs Considered, we've got a cut from a new collection of some of Syd Barrett's best work.
+Also Bee Vs. Moth and Sea of Bees, new music from Swans, the Mary Halvorson Quintet, and more.

 <iframe src="http://www.npr.org/player/embed/130190662/130190661" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">